akeneo/pim-docs/onboarder/synchronization/index.rst

 .. note::

-    You will have to run this command only one time.
+    You will have to run this command only once.
-    Once the extension correctly installed, all data mentioned above will be synchronized automatically when they will be saved.
+    Once the extension is correctly installed, all data mentioned above will be synchronized automatically when they will be saved.

 Launch the message worker